sarmadjabri/SnakeGame/README.md

 # Snake-Game
 Recreation of google snake and an algorithm to beat google snake.
-Source code is free to copy, Please give credit.
+Source code is not fully mine as I did get help from numerous websites.

 the algorithm to beat snake game is a DQN learning neural network of which plays the game several times and saves its attempts to disk.